yuvarajm-cloud/Restaurant-Billing-Application/README.md

 </p>

 <p align="center">
-  A responsive restaurant billing application built as part of my self-learning journey in JavaScript and web development.
+  A hands-on project built to strengthen my JavaScript, browser API and basic DevOps knowledge.
 </p>

 ---

-## 📌 About the Project
+# 📌 Overview

-**PMY Restaurant Billing System** is a self-learning web application that I built to practice developing a more complete business-oriented web application using **HTML, CSS and JavaScript**.
+**PMY Restaurant Billing System** is a self-learning web application that I built to practice developing a business-oriented application using **HTML, CSS and JavaScript**.

-The project simulates a simple restaurant billing workflow where users can:
+The project simulates a simple restaurant billing workflow:

 ```text
 Browse Menu